peter279k/2020-datathon/README.md

 ## Demo

-- Using the `docker-compose up -d` to let this website running as a Docker container on current operating system.
+- Using the `docker-compose up -d` to let this website run as a Docker container on current operating system background.

 ## Slide